 Jasper AI Pricing: What You’ll Actually Pay

-Jasper offers three pricing tiers, and none of them are cheap:
+Jasper now offers two pricing tiers, and neither is cheap:

 Business Plan — Custom pricing

-All plans come with a 7-day free trial that includes unlimited word generation, so you can test things out before committing.
+The Pro plan comes with a 7-day free trial, so you can test things out before committing.

-The pricing reality check: At $49-69/month per user, Jasper is one of the most expensive AI writing tools on the market.
+The pricing reality check: At $59-69/month per seat, Jasper is one of the most expensive AI writing tools on the market.
 ChatGPT Plus costs $20/month.
 Claude Pro costs $20/month.
-Writesonic starts at $20/month.
+Writesonic starts at $79/month (billed annually).
 You’re paying a 2-3x premium for Jasper’s marketing-specific features.

 Key Features That Actually Matter